Japans Top Court Rules Forced Sterilisation Law Unconstitutional - UrduPoint

 Japan's Top Court Rules Forced Sterilisation Law Unconstitutional

-Tokyo, (APP - UrduPoint / Pakistan Point News - 3rd Jul, 2024) Japan's top court ruled on Wednesday that a defunct eugenics law under which thousands of people were forcibly sterilised between 1948 and 1996 was unconstitutional, local media reported.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 3rd Jul, 2024) Japan's top court ruled on Wednesday that a defunct eugenics law under which thousands of people were forcibly sterilised between 1948 and 1996 was unconstitutional.

-The Supreme Court also ruled that a 20-year statute of limitations on compensation claims could not be applied, a major victory for victims who have endured decades of suffering.
+The Supreme Court also declared that a 20-year statute of limitations could not be applied, paving the way for compensation claims from victims after years of legal battles.

-The law allowed doctors to sterilise people with inheritable intellectual disabilities to "prevent the generation of poor quality descendants".
+"For the state to evade responsibility for damages payments would be extremely unfair and unjust, and absolutely intolerable," the court in Tokyo said.

-Another 8,500 people were sterilised with their consent, according to authorities, although lawyers say even those cases were likely "de facto forced" because of the pressure individuals faced.
+An additional 8,500 people were sterilised with their consent, although lawyers say even those cases were likely "de facto forced" because of the pressure individuals faced.

 A 1953 government notice said physical restraint, anaesthesia and even "deception" could be used for the operations.

-"I've spent an agonising 66 years because of the government surgery.
-I want my life back that I was robbed of," victim Saburo Kita, who uses a pseudonym, said before Wednesday's ruling.
+"There are people who couldn't be here today.
+There are those who died as well.
+I want to visit the grave of my parents and tell them we've won," victim Saburo Kita, who uses a pseudonym, told reporters after the ruling.

 Kita was convinced to undergo a vasectomy when he was 14 at a facility housing troubled children.
-He only confided what had happened to his wife shortly before she died in 2013.
+He only told his wife what had happened shortly before she died in 2013.

-"Only when the government faces up to what it did and takes responsibility will I be able to accept my life, even just a little," Kita, now 81, told a news conference last year.
+"But a complete resolution of this issue hasn't been realised yet.
+Together with lawyers, I will continue to fight," said Kita, one of several victims who celebrated outside the court, some in wheelchairs.

 Recent Stories